omaracrystal/asynchronous-js-nested-callbacks/notes.md

+When executing code, their is an order that takes place Stack > Heap > Que > Stack.
+In the Chrome browser there is V8 JavaScript Engine that helps execute code, V8 consists of Stack and Que and doesn't have heap.
+Heap is apart of the event loop because it holds time out functions which holds things before placing into a Que (V8 cannot have timeout functions).

 ## STACK
 A stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
 In the pushdown stacks only two operations are allowed: push the item into the stack, and pop the item out of the stack.
 A stack is a limited access data structure - elements can be added and removed from the stack only at the top. push adds an item to the top of the stack, pop removes the item from the top.
 A helpful analogy is to think of a stack of books; you can remove only the top book, also you can add a new book on the top.